5 Debugging Zig applications

 In order to debug your program through a debugger, you must compile your source code in Debug mode.
 Because when you compile your source code in other modes (such as Release), the compiler usually strips out some essential information that is used by the debugger to read and track your program, like PDB (Program Database) files.

 By compiling your source code in Debug mode, you ensure that the debugger will find the necessary information in your program to debug it.
-By default, the compiler uses the Debug mode.
-Having this in mind, when you compile your program with the build-exe command (that we exposed at Section 1.2.4), if you don’t specify an explicit mode through the -O command-line 2 argument, then, the compiler will compile your code in Debug mode.
+By default, the compiler uses the Debug mode when compiling your code.
+Having this in mind, when you compile your program with the build-exe command (which was described at Section 1.2.4), if you don’t specify an explicit mode through the -O command-line 2 argument, then, the compiler will compile your code in Debug mode.

 5.2.2 Let’s debug a program

-As an example, let’s debug some Zig code, and demonstrate how can we use LLDB to navigate and check the following piece of Zig code:
+As an example, let’s use LLDB to navigate and investigate the following piece of Zig code:

 const std = @import("std");